theminstack/snippets/README.md

 - Add an entry to the end of the [Snippets](#snippets) list
 - Open a pull request

-Pull request will be merged after verifying that the code meets the requirements called out in this document.
+Pull requests will be merged after verifying that the code meets the requirements called out in this document.